deepjavalibrary/djl-serving/serving/docs/streaming_config.md

 option.enable_streaming=true
 ```

-Currently, DeepSpeed and Python are the two supported options for engine for streaming.
 As you can see, `enable_streaming` option has been set to true in the above example `serving.properties` file.
 Users can either use default handlers in djl-serving or custom model.py handler to stream responses.

 ## Default handlers

 Default handlers facilitates no-code approach in djl-serving.
 With default handlers, model loading, inference and streaming logic is taken care of by djl-serving.
 Users will only need to care about sending requests and parsing output response.
-Currently, DeepSpeed, Hugging Face, transformers-neuronx default handlers support streaming capability.
+Currently, all default handlers support streaming capability.

 ## Custom model.py handler